 Unfortunately, the new track surface was laid just days before the WTCC race and, almost inevitably, broke up badly under the heat of competition, such that drivers were forced to drive on the kerbs as far as possible and cars came back to the pits looking like they had been shot-blasted from the flying gravel.
 Many of the drivers were vocal about the general unsuitability for racing, but the event organisers persevered as best they could.
 Alfa Romeo took both wins with Salvatore Tavano and Augusto Farfus.

 The poor track conditions prompted the FIA to step in and give circuit bosses a deadline to make amends if the WTCC to return for 2007.
 The December date came and went and so Puebla was dropped and replaced by Zandvoort while the works were completed to the FIA's satisfaction.
 The WTCC duly returned in 2008 and 2009 and had been set to feature again in 2010, until local authorities informed series bosses that the safety of visitors could not be guaranteed due to unrest in the region.
-It proved to be a final blow for international events.
+It proved to be a final blow for the series and Puebla has not featured since.

-Today the circuit continued to host NASCAR Mexico alongside general testing and manufacturer events.
+The circuit has continued to host NASCAR Mexico alongside general testing and manufacturer events.
 Formerly homologated as an FIA Grade 2 facility, the track has now been downgraded to an FIA Grade 3 rating.